 - Be prepared for your child to ask directly, ‘Mum, are you going to die?’
 You can explain that you are having treatment to get rid of the cancer so that you can get better.

 - Don’t worry if your child doesn’t ask questions straight away.
 They may be scared and not want to bother you, or may just need time to process it.
 You can let them know that they can ask you questions any time.

 - Be open.
 Even small children usually notice when something is wrong in the family.
 An open conversation can protect children from unknown fears.
 If you have young children, reassure them that they did not cause the cancer and that it is not contagious, as this can be a worry particularly for those who are under 10 years old.
 If your children are older, openness can be even more important.
-Teenagers tend to search the internet for answers, and It can help them to know that you are open to discuss their worries with them.
+Teenagers tend to search the internet for answers, and it can help them to know that you are open to discussing their worries with them.

 Ideas on how to keep communicating with your children while you are having treatment for breast cancer

 - Tell your children about your day.
 For example, tell them about the doctor’s appointment you have just had or other patients you’ve met who also have children.
 In this way, your child will realise that your condition is not a taboo subject, that other mothers feel the same way, and that they can talk to you at any time about your breast cancer.